RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/redis-flash.md

 - Step 1: Install Redis Enterprise Software or launch with Docker container
-- Step 2: Setup a Redis Enterprise Software cluster with Redis on Flash
+- Step 2: Set up a Redis Enterprise Software cluster with Redis on Flash
 - Step 3: Create a new Redis on Flash database
 - Step 4: Connect to your new database